Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Moderate to Challenging Difficulty

-Are you finding it hard to decide between the Salkantay Trek and the Inca Trail?
-Well, twiddle your thumbs no more.
-Our Salkantay and Inca Trail 7 Days trek combines the two routes to Machu Picchu in one awesome trip.
-Both treks are considered in the top twenty-five treks in the world by National Geographic and put together form one of the most epic journeys of all.
+Can’t decide between the Salkantay route and the Inca Trail?
+Don’t worry.
+Our 7-day Salkantay and Inca Trail trek combines both routes to Machu Picchu in one incredible journey.
+Both hikes are ranked among the 25 best in the world by National Geographic, and together they make up one of the most epic adventures out there.

-Are you finding it hard to decide between the Salkantay Trek and the Inca Trail?
-Well, twiddle your thumbs no more.
-Our Salkantay and Inca Trail 7 Days trek combines the two routes to Machu Picchu in one awesome trip.
-Both treks are considered in the top twenty-five treks in the world by National Geographic and put together form one of the most epic journeys of all.
+Can’t decide between the Salkantay route and the Inca Trail?
+Don’t worry.
+Our 7-day Salkantay and Inca Trail trek combines both routes to Machu Picchu in one incredible journey.
+Both hikes are ranked among the 25 best in the world by National Geographic, and together they make up one of the most epic adventures out there.

 Discover More